 Data memory and registers are located in a linear address space, as shown in Figure 5.
 The data memory and the registers have unrestricted read access.
-The DS2431 EEPROM array consists of 18 rows of 8 bytes each.
+The DS1972 EEPROM array consists of 18 rows of 8 bytes each.
 The first 16 rows are divided equally into four memory pages (32 bytes each).
 These four pages are the primary data memory.
 Each page can be individually set to open (unprotected), write protected, or EPROM mode by setting the associated protection byte in the register row.
 As a factory default, the entire data memory is unprotected and its contents are undefined.
 The last two rows contain protection registers and reserved bytes.
-The register row consists of 4 protection control bytes, a copy-protection byte, the factory byte, and 2 user byte/manufacture ID bytes.
-The manufacturer ID can be a customer-supplied identification code that assists the application software in identifying the product the DS2431 is associated with.
+The register row consists of 4 protection-control bytes, a copy-protection byte, the factory byte, and 2 user byte/manufacture ID bytes.
+The manufacturer ID can be a customer-supplied identification code that assists the application software in identifying the product with which the DS1972 is associated.
+Contact the factory to set up and register a custom manufacturer ID.
+The last row is reserved for future use.
+It is undefined in terms of R/W functionality and should not be used.